eddy-geek/TIL/202502-image-workflows-exif-tags-and-peakfinder-pano.md

 exiftool -TagsFromFile "$source_jpg" "-all:all>all:all" "$dest_jpg"
 ```

-Note that
+Notes:

 * imagemagick copies some more tags than exiftool but also some less
 * neither copies MPF (Multi Picture Format) data, which excludes gain map

 ### Install more recent exiftool on ubuntu

-Luckily exiftool seems compatible across ubuntu versions, so
+Luckily exiftool seems compatible across ubuntu versions, so to install the latest stable build:

 ```sh
 wget https://launchpad.net/ubuntu/+archive/primary/+files/libimage-exiftool-perl_13.10+dfsg-1_all.deb